IntegrierBar/FPComputerGames/Architecture.md

     - Picture
     - Buttons

-The main menu shows the buttons for New Game, Continue, Settings and Exit.
+The main menu shows the buttons for New Game, Continue, Settings and Exit.a

-TODO: Settings Menu is needed as well
+### Settings Menu

+- SettingsMenu
+    - Buttons

 ## Main Game